The main options for terminating a pregnancy are:

 How early you can get an abortion depends on where you go.
 In some places, you can get it as soon as you have a positive pregnancy test.
 Other doctors or nurses prefer to wait until 5-6 weeks after the first day of your last period.

-How late you can get an abortion depends on the laws in your state and what doctor, abortion clinic, or Nico Women Clinic you go to.
+How late you can get an abortion depends on the laws in your state and what doctor, abortion clinic, or Nico Women Clinic.
 It may be harder to find a health care provider who will do an abortion after the 12th week of pregnancy, so it’s best to try to have your abortion as soon as possible.

 Why do people choose an in-clinic abortion?